 OpenChain and Procurement

 The OpenChain Project defines the key requirements of a quality open source compliance program.
 If such a program is implemented by a supplier, then a customer company reduces risk exposure while increasing their ability to ingest open source technology.
-Put simply, if your suppliers are doing the right thing around this technology space, and if you can use a simple industry adopted measure to define this, it negates the need for complex, bespoke approaches and remediation practices.
+Put simply, if your suppliers are doing the right thing around this technology space, and if you can use a simple industry adopted measure to validate this, it negates or at least reduces the need for complex, bespoke approaches and remediation practices.

 Efficiency in Standard Procurement